RNGSSB/source-sdk-2013-bds-base/README.md

 - Animated Avatars support (based off #1380)
 - Improved AI Bot behavior (based off multiple pull requests)
 - Added randomized loadouts to AI bots that allow bots to spawn with a variety of weapons.
 (TF2 only)
+- Serverfinder/Quick Search: A quick and easy way for players to start and join servers.
+See "BDSBASE_ALLOW_SERVERFINDER" below for more info.

 ## Options/Preprocessor Definitions
 These options are meant to be added to the VPC files (client and server) of the mod you wish to modify.